mi-sombra-selva/ms_onenote_management_project/README.md

 # OneNoteManagement

-The OneNoteFileManager library provides a way to read and manipulate OneNote documents.
+The OneNoteManagementLibrary library provides a way to read and manipulate OneNote documents.
 It includes methods for opening, modifying, and saving OneNote files, as well as retrieving text objects from within the document.

 ## Getting Started
-To use the `OneNoteFileManager` library in your project, simply add a reference to the library and import the `OneNoteFileManager` namespace.
+To use the `OneNoteManagementLibrary` library in your project, simply add a reference to the library and import the `OneNoteFileManager` namespace.
 Then create an instance of the `OneNoteFileManager` class using the path to the OneNote file you wish to work with.

 ```csharp
 using OneNoteFileManager;